 However, children of any age cannot be employed to perform or participate in any form of entertainment, exhibition or advertisement that subjects them to anything indecent, obscene or pornographic.
-Any person, including the parents of a child, who allows a child to be exposed to such an environment, commits a crime punishable by up to 10 years in prison.5 A child performing in this way cannot be recorded for later visual or audible presentation for the person employing the child or for any audience, nor can it be viewed on the Internet or in any other way.
+Any person, including the parents of a child, who allows a child to be exposed to such an environment, commits a crime punishable by up to 10 years in prison.
+Employment that may attract criminal charges could involve getting a child to engage in acts of a sexual nature or a child working in the presence of another person who is engaging in acts of a sexual nature.
+Having a child pose in a way that gives prominence to the genitalia, the anus or, in relation to a female, her breasts, would also be illegal; and child performing in this way cannot be recorded for later visual or audible presentation for the person employing the child or for any audience, nor can it be viewed on the Internet or in any other way.

-Children are required to attend school from the age of six years until the end of the year they turn 17, unless they have an exemption from attending school.
-Children of compulsory school age cannot be employed during the hours the child is required to either attend school, or take part in an educational program, except where a school exemption exists.
+Children are required to attend school from the beginning of the year in which the child reaches the age of six years and six months until the end of the year they turn 17, unless they have an exemption from attending school.
+Children of compulsory school age cannot be employed during the hours the child is required to either attend school, or take part in an educational program, except where the Minister for Education has granted an exemption.

 What constitutes "child related work"?

-”Child related work” is work conducted by paid employees, contractors, volunteers, unpaid and self employed people where the usual duties of the work involve, or are likely to involve, contact with children in connection with a number of categories set out under section 6 of the legislation.
-Included in the categories are: clubs; associations or movements of a cultural nature with significant membership or involvement of children, children's entertainment or party services and coaching or private tuition services.8
+”Child related work” is work conducted by paid employees, contractors, volunteers, unpaid and self-employed people where the usual duties of the work involve, or are likely to involve, contact with children in connection with a number of categories set out under section 6 of the legislation.
+Included in the categories are: clubs; associations or movements of a cultural nature with significant membership or involvement of children, children's entertainment or party services and coaching or private tuition services.

 Some flexibility is provided to allow employers to deliver services in unforeseen circumstances (such as the illness of a worker) and the legislation provides a defence for people who undertake child-related work on no more than 5 days in a calendar year without having applied for a WWC Check.
 Although they are not required to get a WWC Check in these circumstances, their work with children is still regulated by the WWC Act.
 If proceedings are initiated for failing to get a WWC Check, employment for less than 5 days is a defence.